mtrupiano/mtrupiano-stackline-assessment/README.md

 This is my submission for Stackline's front end assessment.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+While this assessment was a bit of a challenge in a couple ways I still had a great time working on it!
+Thank you for your consideration.

 Admittedly I spent about 5 hours working on this.
 I definitely had to spend a good amount of time: